 - moneyhub – moneyhub regularly updates its information on scholarships available for Year 13 students and members of the family that are wanting to study at all tertiary levels.

-- StudySpy – this is a database of scholarships avaibable for school leavers and tertiary students
+- StudySpy – this is a database of scholarships available for school leavers and tertiary students

 - careers.govt.nz – provides scholarship information and tips on where to find scholarships, how to apply and specific information for Maori and Pasifika students.